 The uninsured population is measured by the percentage of people under age 65 not covered by private or public health insurance.
 Often these are working people who do not get health insurance from their employers but whose income is too high to qualify for public assistance via Medicaid.

-In comparison with its peers, Virginia had a lower percentage of uninsured individuals than North Carolina (20.2%) and Tennessee (16.1%), but a bit higher than Maryland (14.1%).
-Massachusetts, which in 2006-07 began mandating that every state resident acquire healthcare coverage, again had the lowest uninsured rate -- 4.9 percent -- in the nation.
+In comparison with its peers, Virginia had a lower percentage of uninsured individuals than North Carolina (15.2%) and Tennessee (14.1%), but higher than Maryland (8.9%).
+Massachusetts, which in 2006-07 began mandating that every state resident acquire healthcare coverage, again had the lowest uninsured rate -- 3.8 percent -- in the nation.

 Additional Points of Interest

-- As of 2012, the private sector insured about 58 percent of Virginia's population (a drop of nearly 10 percentage points since 2001).
+- As of 2014, private health insurance covered about 75 percent of the U.S. population (up from 65% the previous year).
 This insurance covers families of workers and their dependents but does not cover the cost of long-term care.

-- As of 2012, the public sector -- through Medicare at the federal level and Medicaid at the state level -- provided insurance for about 19 percent of the population, with services targeted to vulnerable persons including the poor, elderly, and disabled.
+- As of 2014, the public sector -- through Medicare at the federal level and Medicaid at the state level -- provided insurance for about 26 percent of the population, with services targeted to vulnerable persons including the poor, elderly, and disabled.
+The Veterans Administration covered an additional 4.0 percent.

 What Influences the Health Insurance Rate?